Skip to main content

 Structured Interview: Rigour and Fairness

-The unstructured interview has low predictive reliability (r = 0.38 according to Schmidt & Hunter, 1998, meta-analysis reference).
-Conversely, the structured interview — with pre-defined evaluation grid, standardised behavioural questions (STAR method: Situation, Task, Action, Result) and normalised scoring — achieves a correlation coefficient of 0.51 with future performance.
-These figures justify the investment in recruiter training in these techniques.
+Unstructured interviews have low predictive reliability (r = 0.38 according to Schmidt & Hunter, 1998, reference meta-analysis).
+In contrast, structured interviews — with predefined evaluation grids, standardised behavioural questions (STAR method: Situation, Task, Action, Result) and normalised scoring — achieve a correlation coefficient of 0.51 with future performance.
+These figures justify the investment in training recruiters in these techniques.

-Depending on positions, complementary assessments may be integrated:
+Depending on the positions, complementary evaluations can be integrated:

-• Technical competency tests (coding tests, business case exercises)
+• Technical skills tests (coding tests, business case exercises)

 • Scientifically validated psychometric tests (personality, fluid intelligence)

-• Situational exercises or case studies to evaluate reasoning in real conditions
+• Simulations or case studies to evaluate reasoning in real conditions

-Attention: In Indian employment law, the methodology of recruitment must be relevant to the position and communicated to the candidate.
-Data collected during assessments are subject to data protection regulations.
+Note: Under French employment law, the Labour Code (article L.1221-8) requires that recruitment methods be relevant to the position and communicated to the candidate.
+Data collected during evaluations are subject to GDPR.

 Collective Decision-Making and Bias Prevention

-Involving multiple decision-makers in the final validation helps reduce individual cognitive biases.
-Modern ATS (Applicant Tracking System) tools integrate blind recruitment functionalities (CV anonymisation) and collaborative evaluation features that objectify decision-making.
+Involving several decision-makers in final validation reduces individual cognitive biases.
+Modern ATS (Applicant Tracking System) recruitment tools integrate blind recruitment functionality (CV anonymisation) and collaborative evaluation features that objectify the decision.

 ---